SteadyCadence/api-docs/content/07-resources.md

 GET /api/v1/organizations/{organization_slug}/projects/{project_slug}/spatialresources/
 ```

-Use the above endpoint to return all of the spatial resources in a given project, along with the GPS coordinates in each resource.
+Use this endpoint to return all of the spatial resources in a given project, along with the GPS coordinates in each resource.

 **Response**